Skip to main content

 You can bind the ComboBoxEdit to enumeration values in any of the following ways:

 The ComboBoxEdit value is specified by the EditValue property.
-To respond to edit value changing, handle the BaseEdit.EditValueChanging and BaseEdit.EditValueChanged events.
+To respond to edit value changes, handle the BaseEdit.EditValueChanging and BaseEdit.EditValueChanged events.

 The DisplayText property returns the text displayed in the ComboBoxEdit.

 If an editor works in checked, token, or checked token mode, it allows end users to select multiple data items at once.
 In this case, the editor’s EditValue property returns a list of Objects.
-You can cast these objects to:
+You can cast these objects to the following:

 View Example: Create a Checked ComboBox